-Tool: Discussion forum; Google Scholar.

-Guiding questions:

-• What are the strategies used by higher learning institutions in promoting academic integrity?

-• Find institutional policies covering academic dishonesty cases.
+Aim: To promote academic integrity in your own institution. τh Motivation: To develop expertise in promoting academic integrity in higher education.
+Task: Duration: 90 minutes Tool: Discussion forum; Google Scholar.
+Guiding questions: • What are the strategies used by higher learning institutions in promoting academic integrity? • Find institutional policies covering academic dishonesty cases.
 Describe how effective you think they would be at your own institution.
 Identify weaknesses and suggest improvement to the policies.

-- Find at least two academic papers on promoting academic integrity.
-Make a note of the papers that you have selected, and save the link to access them. - Summarise the views expressed and the methodology used.
-You should include notes on particular aspects to which you would like to draw the group's attention. - Working with your institutional group, investigate which strategies are already in place at your own insitution and record these. - Share your findings and summary with the group, and discuss which of methods you have found may be adapted for your institution to supplement their existing approach. - Share your work with your dean, or another member of senior academic management at your institution

-- The initial parts (finding research articles) of this activity are individual. - Then form an interest group at your institution, and confer with them in undertaking the rest of this activity. - Share your results and findings on the discussion forum.

-Feedback/response: (peer review / facilitators)

-- Take a look at the forum contributions describing the other participants' findings - Reply to and comment on at least one other participant's review comments or findings. - Read the responses to your own contribution and discuss.
+What to do: Find at least two academic papers on promoting academic integrity.
+Make a note of the papers that you have selected, and save the link to access them.
+Summarise the views expressed and the methodology used.
+You should include notes on particular aspects to which you would like to draw the group's attention.
+Working with your institutional group, investigate which strategies are already in place at your own insitution and record these.
+Share your findings and summary with the group, and discuss which of methods you have found may be adapted for your institution to supplement their existing approach.
+Share your work with your dean, or another member of senior academic management at your institution How: The initial parts (finding research articles) of this activity are individual.
+Then form an interest group at your institution, and confer with them in undertaking the rest of this activity.
+Share your results and findings on the discussion forum.
+Feedback/response: (peer review / facilitators) Take a look at the forum contributions describing the other participants' findings Reply to and comment on at least one other participant's review comments or findings.
+Read the responses to your own contribution and discuss.
+Assessment:

-Completing this activity will count towards your course portfolio.
+Completing this activity will count towards your course portfolio. -- --